0Abdalla0div/Memory-game/README.md

 # Memory-game
-a simple memory card game that you can play either py your self or with a friend
+a simple memory card game that you can play either by your self or with a friend